 Even if you treat visible warts or your warts go away without treatment, the HPV infection can stay in your body's cells.
 It is possible to spread genital warts to your partner even if you have no signs of them.

 Can HPV and genital warts be prevented?

-The best way to keep from getting genital warts—or any other STI—is to not have sex.
-If you do have sex, practice safe sex.
+The best way to keep from getting genital warts—or any other STI—is to not have sex or any skin-to-skin genital contact.
+If you do have sex, practice safer sex.

 If you are age 26 or younger, you can get the HPV shot.
 The vaccines Cervarix(What is a PDF document?) and Gardasil(What is a PDF document?) protect against two types of HPV that cause cervical cancer.
 Gardasil also protects against two types of HPV that cause genital warts.

 eMedicineHealth Medical Reference from Healthwise

 To learn more visit Healthwise.org

 © 1995-2014 Healthwise, Incorporated.
 Healthwise, Healthwise for every health decision, and the Healthwise logo are trademarks of Healthwise, Incorporated.

 - Do You Take Good Care of Your Eyes?